Atm/Debit Card, How to Safely Use It

 When you hand your card to pay for your meal, you have the implied right of protection of that card and the account to which it is connected.
 You are the one in control, not the waitress or waiter.
 If you feel funny about handing your card to them, ask for the manager.
 You do have that right as well, especially if you have had problems there before.

 I don't like to repeat myself, but this bears repeating and filling out just a bit more.
 Receipts and your statement are your best defense against theft.
 If you do not balance on a timely manner, you could lose more than just a few dollars.
 If you see a charge that you did not make, report it to your bank immediately.
-Often, if you tell them within 30 days of the charge, you will not be responsible for the charge unless it is identified as yours.
+Often, if you tell them within thirty days of the charge, you will not be responsible for the charge unless it is identified as yours.

 Make sure before you call.
 If you did make the charge and you dispute it, the bank may mark you as someone who is trying to get out of their charges.
 That could be bad for you in the future.
 However, mistakes can, and quite often are, made; when that happens, own up to it and accept the charge.
 This will impress the bank and perhaps help your reputation at the same time.

 When we throw away our wallets, we are often throwing away our bank account numbers.
 How?
-When we use the same slot for our bank card all the time, the numbers get imbedded into the material of the wallet.
+When we use the same slot for our bank card all the time, the numbers get embedded into the material of the wallet.
 After awhile, the numbers can be read without the need of the card.
 A pencil lightly rubbed over a paper on the material will easily pick up the account numbers.
 We can prevent this by putting the card in a different slot each time, or using a sleeve (the bank can provide you one) that will cushion the numbers and prevent them from being embedded into the material of your wallet.

 We all know how fast paced the days have become.
 Rush, rush, rush, meeting here, coffee, check out the new product, etc.; we all know how draining it is.
 We all know how hard it is to keep track of all those little charges like the two dollar coffee or the fifty cent newspaper.
 But would it be easier if some nobody standing behind you in line while you were distracted talking to a business partner about something in the office and the nobody got your numbers?
 Now they are spending hundreds while you are in your office signing invoices and pay vouchers.
 How safe do you feel about your ATM/Debit card now?